Skip to main content

 • Word Cloud charts can be exported as images (or texts).

 The position, size, and fonts of all elements are defined on the slide.
-Adjust them in the template, taking into account the actual length and number of items.

 legend report.png

-The chart title is exported, but the description is not.
-To display a chart title on the slide that uses control values, skip the built-in title and add a text box instead
+To display a chart title with templated values, skip the built-in title and add a text box instead.

 Text Blocks